rahulsense/hallucination_mitigation/README.md

-# Reducing LLM Hallucinations in Voice AI Systems
+# Reducing Hallucinations in Voice AI Systems

 Minimizing hallucinations in conversational AI agents, with specific focus on SenseHQ's Voice AI